radiantlogic-v8/documentation-new/documentation/global-identity-builder-guide/identity-administration.md

 ---
 title: Perform manual identity administration in Global Identity Builder
-description: Perform manual identity administration in Global Identity Builder
+description: Learn how to perform manual identity administration in the Global Identity Builder tool.
+This includes removing identities from the global profile, identity unlinking, viewing unresolved identities, adding unresolved identities into the global profile, running login conflict analysis, and launching login
 ---

 # Perform manual identity administration in Global Identity Builder